 For handling (g)PTP traffic, the PCF, according to PCC rule authorization, chooses a 5QI and dynamically set the PDB and/or MDBV according to requirements for (g)PTP protocol.
-The PCF provides the SMF with a PCC rule generated based on the AF request.
-The SMF may take the information in the PCC rule to may decide to modify or establish a PDU Session to create or modify or release a QoS flow for transmitting the (g)PTP messages.
-The PCF acknowledges the time synchronization service request to the NEF and the NEF replies to the AF with the result.
+The PCF provides the SMF with a PCC rule generated based on the AF request to control the (g)PTP time synchronization service to the NEF.
+The SMF may take the information in the PCC rule to modify a PDU Session to create or modify or release a QoS flow for transmitting the (g)PTP messages.
+The PCF acknowledges the policy request to the NEF.
+The NEF may report the result of the time synchronization request to the AF.

 Not only UE’s capabilities are important, also what the NW-TT can support or the 5GS constraints

 Updating this as it is being updated in S2-2104118